 Roll out the dough with the rolling pin, shaping it into a large rectangle, until it’s about 1/2 inch thick.

 Cut the dough with the knife, creating 3-by-3-inch squares.
 Poke each square with a wooden skewer without punching completely through the dough, making a 4-by-4 pattern of holes.
 Repeat this hole pattern on the other side as well.
 The holes will enable you to break the bread easier once it’s cooked.

 Put the bread dough on a dry cookie sheet and place it in the oven.
-Bake the dough until lightly browned on the edges, about 20 to 25 minutes.
+Bake the dough at 375 until lightly browned on the edges, about 20 to 25 minutes.

 Wait until the bread is completely dry before removing it from the oven.
 Store the survival bread in a closed container away from moisture.